crossplatformsweden/Employment-Technical-Task-Template/README.md

 ## Tasks

 The project is a system that represent a store with products.
-Using the system the user can add new products and edit/delete existing products.
+Using the system the user can add new products and edit and delete existing products.

 **Remarks:** the screenshots is only an example design and your final app **does not** have to look exactly like the screenshots.
 You can use any UI framework you find appropriate.